What is a Level 10 Meeting (and why is it powerful)?

 What does IDS stand for in EOS?

 Quite simply, IDS stands for ‘Identify, Discuss and Solve’.
-This is the bulk of a Level 10 meeting, lasting for a good hour of the discussion.
 Once the leadership team have all the issues, they triage them to ensure the discussion is focused.
 Here we focus on the highest priority issue, discuss it in detail and solve the underlying problems.
 We have an hour and we may only fix one thing.

 This depth is often lacking from discussions amongst the leadership team and having this type of meeting only monthly never seems to clear enough issues.
 Some items don’t get fixed and may need to be delegated to smaller, break-out meetings.
 Finally, all participants are asked to rate the meeting.

 Facilitating a Level 10 meeting is a skill so choose this person wisely.
 Some people are naturally better at taking the lead or shutting up extroverts so the introverts have equal airtime.
 You can rotate the role to give everyone experience.